Everybody’s crying peace on earth / just as soon as we win this war

 She offered a mini-bus.
 We went inside.
 ‘Two hours’ said the small man in the clean white shirt with a badge on the front and blue epaulettes.
 He offered us a mini-bus.
-A choice of two mini buses: 1 to Mo Chit, or 1 to Victory Monument.
+A choice of two mini buses: one to Mo Chit, or one to Victory Monument.

 We nodded and suppressed more groans.
 The big blue buses are comfy and relaxing.
 The mini-buses on offer looked too small and cramped.